 I’m in Denver for a few weeks with my stepmom.
 She needs my help right now.
 She’s been ill and is in a rehab hospital.
-She’s been in hospitals since June 29.
-I’ve been here four of those six weeks.
+I’ve been here four of the last six weeks.
 I’ll be here for weeks at a time the next few months.
 I am here by myself.
 This is going to be a long journey, one I’m privileged to walk with her.

 As I walked down the hall a man with dementia was crying.
 A staff member kindly and gently asked him what’s wrong.
 “You can’t bring my son back,” he sobbed.
 I don’t know his history other than he is in rehab and has dementia.
 I don’t know if his son died or simply left for the day.